 Arthroscopic Knee Surgery

-Arthroscopic knee surgery (also called microsurgery) is performed on the shoulder for a variety reasons, among the most common is partial removal or repair of a torn meniscus, and debridement of a chondral injury.
+Arthroscopic knee surgery (also called microsurgery) is performed for a variety reasons, among the most common is partial removal or repair of a torn meniscus, and debridement of a chondral injury.

 Pre Surgery Preparation